Mark Zuckerberg apologizes for offensive VR tour of Puerto Rico

-Mark Zuckerberg is apologizing for his virtual reality tour of hurricane-ravaged Puerto Rico.
+Mark Zuckerberg apologized Tuesday for a controversial virtual reality tour of hurricane-ravaged Puerto Rico that he posted to Facebook earlier this week.

-The Facebook CEO said Tuesday he didn't mean to offend anyone a day after appearing as an avatar alongside the social network's virtual reality head Rachel Franklin to show off Facebook's VR tool Spaces and discuss his company's partnership with NetHope and the American Red Cross.
-He also was promoting Facebook's Oculus Connect 4 VR conference that's starts on Wednesday.
+The Facebook CEO said he didn't mean to offend anyone with the tour, posted Monday, which showed him as a cartoonlike avatar alongside the social network's virtual reality head, Rachel Franklin.
+The two showed off Facebook's VR tool Spaces and discussed the social network's partnership with NetHope and the American Red Cross.
+Zuckerberg was also promoting Facebook's Oculus Connect 4 VR conference, which starts Wednesday.

-However, Zuckerberg faced an onslaught criticism from some Facebook users after apparently forgetting the name of Hurricane Maria, the Category 4 storm that severely damaged the island late last month, killing more than 30 people and leaving scores of others without power.
-During his tour, Zuckerberg described how VR is "magical" with its ability to virtually teleport people to disaster areas.
+Some Facebook users criticized Zuckerberg after he apparently forgot the name of Hurricane Maria, the Category 4 storm that severely damaged the island late last month, killing more than 30 people and leaving scores of others without essential utilities.
+During the VR tour, Zuckerberg described how virtual reality is "magical," with the ability to virtually teleport people to disaster areas.

 In his apology, Zuckerberg said one of VR's most powerful features is "empathy."